socadk/design-practice-repository/artifact-templates/DPR-ContextDiagram.md

 ### More Information

-* Domain-driven design tools such as Context Mapper can be used to draw context diagrams.
+* Domain-driven design tools such as [Context Mapper](https://contextmapper.org/docs/context-map/) can be used to draw context diagrams that show one or more systems and their relations.
 * The Agile Modeling website advocates free-form[ modeling](http://agilemodeling.com/artifacts/freeForm.htm) and a [multiple-models](http://agilemodeling.com/artifacts/) approach.
 * There is a Scenario viewpoint in the [4+1 architectural view model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model).
 * The Soft Systems Methodology has a [Rich Picture](https://en.wikipedia.org/wiki/Rich_picture) artifact.